You can have too much of a good thing, so after spending days in Italy’s capital you just might be ready for a few day trips from Rome.

 Once the official port of Rome, the silting of the River Tiber eventually condemned what was once a large city to near-extinction, as did the eventual crumbling of Rome itself.

 Walking into the ruins through the Porta Romana − the monumental entrance for those arriving directly from Rome − is breathtaking, the sweeping cobblestoned Decumano Massimo sweeping forward into the distance.
 It is the backbone of the ancient city, with the remnants branching off on either side of the road.
+(For some reason, the area’s application for protection as a Unesco World Heritage Site has somehow not been accepted yet, at least not as of September 2021.)

 The stunning theater will mesmerize you.
 Its graceful semicircle slopes downward, step by step, until it reaches the stage, still used for special performances today.
 The beauty of Ostia Antica is that, for some reason, it isn’t crowded, which means that the perfect photograph will manifest itself if you only exercise a bit of patience.